The ‘Avengers: Endgame’ Scene That Still Feels ‘Forced’ and Unnecessary

 Was the girl power scene in ‘Endgame’ too politically correct?

-As comment progressed talking about how great they all looked, someone came in to note an unpopular opinion: the girl power scene in Endgame ended up being too obvious.
+As comments progressed talking about how great they all looked, someone came in to note an unpopular opinion: The girl power scene in Endgame ended up being too obvious.

 When comparing this scene with the one in Infinity War, there really was a difference in approach.
 For women feeling underrepresented in the MCU, though, any kind of scene showing the power of the women cast was more than suitable.

-Said one woman commenter in reply: “People only think it’s forced and pandering because it’s women… if that exact same moment happened with a load of the male heroes no one would bat an eyelid.
+Said one commenter in reply: “People only think it’s forced and pandering because it’s women… if that exact same moment happened with a load of the male heroes no one would bat an eyelid.
 It was a little fan service about A-Force, just like most of Endgame is fanservice”.
-On the other hand, other women agreed with the thought of it being handled a tad clumsily.

 Does the MCU need to handle the women power scenes better?